cityofaustin/Residential-Permitting/_projects/interior-remodel/define.md

 ---

-Before you start building or apply for a permit(s), you'll need to define your project, figure out if you need any permits, and organize the information you need for your consultation and application.
-Let’s start by making sure your definition of your project is the same as the City of Austin’s definition.
+Before you start your interior remodel or apply for a permit(s), it’s important to describe what your project is, figure out if you need any permits, and collect the information you need for your consultation and application.
+You can start by making sure your definition of your project is the same as the City of Austin’s definition.

 ---